Skip to main content

 5. Close with a practical next step

-End with a next step that fits kitchens: a short trial prep shift, a stage, or a quick chat after service.
-Tie it to prep hours or a specific day so it feels real.
+Close with a practical next step that fits the kitchen environment: suggest a short trial prep shift, a stage, or a quick conversation after service.
+Reference a specific time or prep hours to make it feel genuine.

 See an example